-The first step in engaging with local governments is to work with subject matter experts to identify local engagement needs that also help meet outcomes of the Watershed Agreement.
+The translators work with members of CBP Goal Implementation Teams and workgroups-i.e. the subject matter experts-to gather and translate information into language that resonates with local government leaders.
+The first step in this process is to work with subject matter experts to identify local engagement needs to meet CBP goals.
 The second step is to strategically cluster and translate CBP information into terms that local leaders care about.
 The 2017 Ecologix report, Strategic Outreach Education Program for Local Elected Officials in the Chesapeake Bay Watershed, states that "the more a local official sees an action as addressing a local priority, the more likely that elected official is to take action."
 The report recommends four local government priorities to use as the "portals" through which to communicate CBP-related goals.
 These four priorities are: